-Each applicant must have successfully completed at least one year of high school.
+Each applicant must have successfully completed at least 9th grade to be eligible for enrollment at Ancora High School.
 Courses which the applicant has completed at an accredited high school or recognized home school will be reviewed and transferred on a case-by-case basis.
-Students will have to provide official transcripts from previous high schools.
+Students are required to provide official transcripts from their previous high school(s).
+Transcripts must be sent directly to Ancora High School from the previous high school(s).